FriendsOfEpub/Blitz/README.md

 ### For Kindle

-Either uncomment `@import 'kindle';` in `blitz.less` or, if you want to compile a specific kindle stylesheet:
+Either uncomment `@import 'blitz-kindle';` in `blitz.less` or, if you want to compile a specific kindle stylesheet:

-`lessc kindle.less kindle.css`
+`lessc blitz-kindle.less blitz-kindle.css`

 ### For Media Queries